KeepZen/mutex.js/ReadMe.md

   syncStep(i,ms);
 }
 ```
 # TIPS

-There is a bug in version **0.0.5** and older.
-Please update if you use that to last version.
+There is a serious bug in version **0.0.5**, and I am very sorry for that.
+Please upgread to laset version if you use version **0.0.5**.